GitMarkLab/usb_hid_controller/README.md

 # Linux
-it is tested with an XBOX 360 controller clone and SNES clone
+it is tested with an XBOX 360 controller clone and SNES clone.
+Also PXN 0082 Arcade Stick PC Street Fighter USB Arcade  works

 # Android
 ### TODO